 In Turkey, police have arrested a gang of counterfeiters, and seized forged currency worth nearly nine million dollars.

-In Turkey, police have arrested a gang of counterfeiters, and seized forged currency worth nearly nine million dollars.
+Background: In Turkey, police have arrested a gang of counterfeiters, and seized forged currency worth nearly nine million dollars.
 The counterfeit currency included United States dollars and Swiss Francs, and the counterfeiters are said to have confessed that, in the last four months, they had passed notes worth 28 million dollars onto the market.

 SYNOPSIS: The money was seized by the Turkish financial police, who had been working closely with Interpol.
 It has been found at a house in Uskudar, Istanbul, and sacksful of the illegal notes were put on display on Wednesday (1 March).